BroadSoft-Xtended/DeveloperPortalDocs/Hub/HubApi.md

 ## 5.3 App Registration

-Once you are pleased with your application and it has been fully tested, you can register your application with Broadsoft Labs as previously described.
-The Hub team will review your application and then enable your application on our Hub staging servers where you can fully test the integrated solution.
+Once you are pleased with your application and it has been fully tested, you can register your application here: https://hub-sandbox.broadsoftlabs.com/#/app/settings by clicking on build or manage tabs once logged in.

 ## 5.4 Test On Staging